 To do this, teachers create quarterly backward plans that include Enduring Understandings and Essential Questions, formal and summative assessments, cultural connections and specific knowledge and skills that the students will master.
 Teachers publish and share these plans and receive specific feedback from the Director of Curriculum and Instruction, the Instructional Coordinator, and through Professional Learning Communities, to insure that we have high academic standards and our entire academic program is aligned and integrated.

 At NACA, we believe that to preserve one’s language is to preserve one’s culture.
 We also recognize that many colleges require a language component.
 Therefore, we offer classes in Navajo at both the middle school and high school levels, as well as Dine Government specifically for High School students.
-We also offer Lakota language classes at the middle school and high school.
-Students can also take Spanish I, II and III, and NACA is currently working on incorporating Keris language classes as well.
+We also offer Lakota language classes at the middle school and high school levels, as well as Keres.
+Students can also take Spanish I, II and III.
+Read more about NACA’s approach in the report Indian Education in New Mexico: 2025, where we were featured as a school using best practices for culturally responsive education.

 In addition to all that students learn in a formal classroom setting, NACA places strong importance on experiential learning through Academic Activities and Learning Trips, Out-of-School Time Learning, and other Special Programs.